Website Design Company Durban: What to Expect from the Process

 This is the stage where weak assumptions get challenged before they become expensive.

-If a company skips discovery almost entirely, the project usually becomes reactive later.
+If a company skips most discovery, the project usually becomes reactive later.

 Stage 2: Scope, sitemap, and content planning